vranac/hugo-blog/content/post/2016-09-28-deleting-keys-with-wildcards-in-redis.markdown

 and this is where my problem begins.

 I have some 100k+ hashes in redis with keys in the form of `yer:key:harry:xxxyyzz`.
-Which means that when I need to purge them, I could just use `yer:key:harry:*` and be sure that only those hashes would be purged and not anything else of value.
+Which means that when I need to purge them from the application, I could just use `yer:key:harry:*` and be sure that only those hashes would be purged and not anything else of value.

 So I looked at the [del][redis-docs-del] keyword in redis, and found out it can't do wildcards.
 Isn't that fun...